What To Do If You Are Looking For a New Job

 Apply for Legit Companies

-During a job search a few years ago, I saw that certain sites allow scammers to put fake jobs on their websites.
-Many job scams ask people to send money or deposit checks in their accounts when they haven’t done any work.
+During a job search a few years ago, I saw that specific sites allow scammers to put fake jobs on their websites.
+Many job scams ask people to send money or deposit checks in their accounts when they have not done any work.
 Don’t fall for any of those scams.
 I advise looking for work on legitimate job search engines such as Indeed, Flexjobs, and CareerBuilder.
 LinkedIn also has a good job board.
 In many cases, you can see who the job recruiter is and ask them questions before you apply.

 Don’t Just Apply for Any Job